 For information on how to create an ArcGIS Enterprise backup to a cloud storage location, see Create an ArcGIS Enterprise backup.

 When you create a backup of an ArcGIS Enterprise deployment, you cannot have anyone publishing to or editing content in the deployment.
 To use the storage benefits of the cloud without greatly increasing the amount of time that your system is unavailable, back up to a local drive and copy the backup files to a cloud storage location.

 Cloud databases and data warehouses

-ArcGIS Enterprise supports many databases as a data source.
+ArcGIS Enterprise supports multiple databases as a data source.
 Many of these databases can be used to host enterprise geodatabases while others are only supported as databases.
 When you install a database to a virtual machine in the cloud, the same hardware and software requirements apply as when you install on machines on-premises.

 Several cloud providers offer managed database services that are also supported by ArcGIS Enterprise.
 These cloud-hosted database services ease the installation, configuration, and maintenance of relational databases by handling most, if not all, of the work involved in these processes.
 See Requirements for using ArcGIS with databases in the cloud for a list of supported database services.
-You can create a geodatabase in all of these database service offerings.
+You can create a geodatabase in nearly all of these database service offerings.

 If you deploy ArcGIS Enterprise on AWS, you can use the deployment tools provided by Esri to create an enterprise geodatabase in a supported Amazon Relational Database Service (RDS) and register it as the managed database for an ArcGIS Server site.